 An important thing to note is gasoline tends to deteriorate if not stored properly for a long period, so you can add a few drops of a quality fuel stabilizer to the engine.

 Choosing The Right Engine Oil For Your 4-Cycle Weed Eater

 Your weed eater requires engine oil (irrespective of the type of engine in it) to keep the different parts of the engine lubricated.
 However, you should be careful while choosing it, as low-quality oil can cause problems with the engine startup, eventually damaging it.

 In hindsight, it may lead to unnecessary friction, making the engine work harder to produce the required power.
 You may also notice the engine getting too hot if you use the wrong oil, like motor or boat oil.

 One common mistake to avoid in this regard is using engine oils meant for two-stroke engines in your four-stroke engine weed eater.
-Similarly, using too much or too less oil can cause problems with the operation, so make sure you refer to the user manual to identify how much oil is needed for the machine.
+Similarly, using too much or too little oil can cause problems with the operation, so make sure you refer to the user manual to identify how much oil is needed for the machine.

 Furthermore, the viscosity (or thickness) of the oil may need to be changed with a change in temperature.

 How To Store Your Four-Cycle Weed Eater?

 As we’ve mentioned before, gasoline can deteriorate and even expire over time, so removing it from the fuel tank before storing your weed eater for the season is crucial.

 The first step in this simple process is cleaning the trimmer head and the rest of the exterior surfaces to eliminate any debris.
 Then, open the gas cap and add a small amount of stabilizer to run it through the engine.
 If you see that the existing gas contains dirt, empty the tank completely and use some fresh gas.